valerievossen/hello-world/paneldata.md

 - $\alpha_5$ captures the firm-specific effect for firm 5 (value of 1 for firm 5, and 0 otherwise)
 - $\delta_6$ represents the year-specific effect for year 6 (value of 1 for year 6, and 0 otherwise)

-The following code estimates this fixed effects equation in R.
+{{% /tip %}}

-Please refer to the [`fixest` building block](https://tilburgsciencehub.com/building-blocks/analyze-data/regressions/fixest/) for a more thorough explanation on this fixed effects regression in R and the package `fixest` in general!
+The following code estimates this fixed effects equation in R. Please refer to the [`fixest` building block](https://tilburgsciencehub.com/building-blocks/analyze-data/regressions/fixest/) for a more thorough explanation on this fixed effects regression in R and the package `fixest` in general.

 ```R
 reg3 <- feols(invest ~ value + capital | firm + year , data = Grunfeld)